Description of Program

 Submission of hardcopy transcript(s) for all college courses attempted (including at SJSU) to the College of Engineering dean’s office in ENG 493.

-- Final selection decisions will be made by Friday, December 1, 2017.
+- Final selection decisions will be made on or before Friday, November 30, 2018.

-Participant Selection CriteriaApplicants will be selected based on how they and the College of Engineering can benefit from their participation in this program, and how they can help achieve the mission of the Global Technology Initiative.
+Participant Selection CriteriaApplicants will be selected based on how they and the College of Engineering can benefit from their participation in this program, and how they can help achieve the mission of the GTI.
 Participant selection will be a complex process; the selection criteria include, but are not limited to:

 - Grade-point average (GPA)